 4. Fenty Beauty

-Fenty Beauty took the internet by storm when they launched in 2017.
+Fenty Beauty took the internet by storm when it launched in 2017.
 The brand is known for its broad inclusivity across skin tones and genders.
-Their Instagram page is a go-to for their audience to know more about how they can do better make up.
+Their Instagram page is a go-to for their audience to know more about how they can do better makeup.
 Their feed is filled with people (not celebrities) who use their products and create different looks.

-One of the best examples of copywriting – Fenty Beauty shows their user how the product works, what shades work for their skin tone and how they can create stunning looks using these products.
-They always mention the exact products used and also often link it back to their website, allowing the customer to immediately make a purchase.
+One of the best examples of copywriting – Fenty Beauty shows their user how the product works, what shades work for their skin tone, and how they can create stunning looks using these products.
+They always mention the exact products used and also often link them back to their website, allowing the customer to immediately make a purchase.

 5. National Geographic